 Traditional fad diets often rely on gimmicks or unsustainable recommendations (cut x nutrient out entirely!)
 These diets are geared toward weight loss, so they generally encourage people to try to drop pounds quickly, sometimes in an unhealthy way.
 ‘Non diets’, which include approaches like ‘clean eating’ and ‘mindful eating’, do not have severe food restrictions or time limitations.
 No-diet diets tend to focus on your overall well-being, eating based on internal cues and following a food plan that’s sustainable over time.

 Fad diets are hard to stick with.

-“A lot of these diets are super strict and aren’t meant to last forever,” says Brooke Scheller, DCN, CNS, a doctor of clinical nutrition and head of nutrition at Freshly.
+“A lot of these diets are super strict and aren’t meant to last forever,” says Brooke Scheller, DCN, CNS, a doctor of clinical nutrition and former head of nutrition at Freshly.
 For example, some of the more popular trends ban entire food groups, including dairy, legumes, and whole-grains.
 The problem, says Scheller, is that once people stop following the diet, they go back to their regular eating habits, which caused them to gain weight in the first place.

 Restrictive dieting can cause you to burn out.

 Even short-term diets can backfire.
 Research shows that people only have a finite amount of willpower — and when they have to make too many decisions, they can later burn out and act impulsively.
 In a landmark study, researchers from Case Western University found that people who forced themselves to eat radishes instead of chocolate gave up on solving a puzzle faster than those who’d indulged in the sweets.
 “From a psychological perspective, when someone is too restrictive, it can later turn into a binge,” says Goldman.